michelou/dotty-examples/OPENJDK.md

 OpenJDK Runtime Environment AdoptOpenJDK (build 11.0.1.6+8-201903160759) Dynamic Code Evolution 64-Bit Server VM AdoptOpenJDK (build 11.0.1.6+8-201903160759, mixed mode, sharing)
 </pre>

+> **:mag_right:** [Trava OpenJDK](https://github.com/TravaOpenJDK/trava-jdk-11-dcevm/releases) is *not intended* to be used as 'main' JDK, since the integrated HotswapAgent is enabled by default and it uses serial GC by default.
+The default behaviour can be changed as follows:
+> <pre>
+> <b>&gt; java -XX:+DisableHotswapAgent -XX:+UseConcMarkSweepGC -version</b>
+> Dynamic Code Evolution 64-Bit Server VM warning: Option UseConcMarkSweepGC\
+>  was deprecated in version 9.0 and will likely be removed in a future release.
+> openjdk version "11.0.1.6" 2018-12-16
+> OpenJDK Runtime Environment AdoptOpenJDK (build 11.0.1.6+8-201903160759)
+> Dynamic Code Evolution 64-Bit Server VM AdoptOpenJDK (build 11.0.1.6+8-201903160759, mixed mode, sharing)
+> </pre>
+> Trava OpenJDK only supports the [serial and CMS garbage collectors](http://karunsubramanian.com/websphere/how-to-choose-the-correct-garbage-collector-java-generational-heap-and-garbage-collection-explained/) (ie. options `-XX:+UseParallelGC` and `-XX:+UseG1GC` are not supported).

 ### Zulu OpenJDK 11